tianliDing/HealthyEat/sp20-cs242-td2-haiming2-proposal.md

 - cooking methods
  These data will be stored as JSON format in local machine.

-Third, the user information will include:
+The user information will include:
 - username
 - password
 - weight(self report)
 - calories(self report)
 These information will be stored in MongoDB.

+Search functionality will be complete for searching recipe.
+User weight and calories reported will be visualized in different graphs.

 ### Scope of the project
 - Since this website only have Chinese food recipes, it may not fit those who do not eat Chinese food.
 I will consider to include more type of food recipes in the future.